Skip to content

-March 13, 2026Every firm we talk to is "doing AI."
-Most of them are stuck in the same place — the model works fine, but nobody trusts the outputs because the data underneath has no provenance, no structure, and no lineage.
+Every firm we talk to is "doing AI."
+Most are stuck in the same place: the model works, but nobody trusts the outputs because the data underneath has no provenance, no structure, and no lineage.

-An AI readiness assessment is how you figure out where you actually stand before spending six months on a project that stalls at the data layer.
+An AI readiness assessment is how you figure out where you stand before spending six months on a project that stalls at the data layer.

 The assessment looks at four dimensions:

-Documentation — are methodologies, transformations, and known limitations captured with the data?
-Or do they live in someone's head?
+Documentation: are methodologies, transformations, and known limitations captured with the data, or do they live in someone's head?

 The model was never the problem.
 The data was the problem.
 Specifically:

-Tribal knowledge — the methodology for calculating a key metric is known by three people.
+Tribal knowledge: the methodology for calculating a key metric is known by three people.
 None of them documented it.
 The AI system inherits the methodology without understanding it.

-How to Run an Assessment
+How to run an assessment

 Step 1: Pick the use case